 In this article, you’ll learn how to stop blundering in chess with a blundering checklist that you can go through to reduce the number them you make in general.

-A Chess game can turn on a single move: one overlooked threat can put a player at an unrecoverable disadvantage.
-Players refer to these “big mistakes” as blunders.
+An advantage in a game can drastically turn into a disadvantage in just a single move.
+One overlooked threat can put a player at an unrecoverable disadvantage.
+These kinds of moves are called blunders.

 Not all blunders are equal.
 They cover a wide range of moves that ultimately hurt your chances of winning, usually just giving your opponent a significant advantage in positioning.
 When we think of Blunders in Chess, we automatically think of hanging your Queen on move 7.
 However, these aren’t the blunders that happen regularly in games.
 Many blunders aren’t that obvious.

 While it is not reasonable to think you can completely eliminate blunders from your game, here are seven tips to help you minimize your frequency of big mistakes.